openstack/cinder/doc/source/admin/blockstorage-manage-volumes.rst

 .. note::

-   The OpenStack Block Storage service is not a shared storage solution like a Network Attached Storage (NAS) of NFS volumes where you can attach a volume to multiple servers.
-With the OpenStack Block Storage service, you can attach a volume to only one instance at a time.

    The OpenStack Block Storage service also provides drivers that enable you to use several vendors' back-end storage devices in addition to the base LVM implementation.
 These storage devices can